 The day has finally come.
-Today I have been forced to disolve my relationship with Facebook.
+Today I have been forced to dissolve my relationship with Facebook.
 Why?
 In a single word: CISA.
 In a nutshell CISA is a piece of legislation that allows companies like Facebook to more freely share customer data with the government.
 All data shared with the government (DHS) under the auspices of this law is automatically shared with the FBI and the NSA.
 Even more importantly, customers have no recourse against this data sharing as the corporations in question will be immune to lawsuits which touch upon activities covered by it and the process itself is specifically exempted from the Freedom of Information Act.

 What does that have to do with Facebook?
-Well beyond the fact that Facebook can make use of these loopholes once it becomes law (which is an eventuality at this point as similar versions of the bill have now passed the House and the Senate and the White House supports it in principle), Facebook has been privately lobbying for this bill to be passed while publicly remaining quiet about it .
-This makes sense when you consider that the government's first attempt to pass this same bill a few years ago was met with stiff public opposition on the internet and eventually was scrapped as a result.
+Well beyond the fact that Facebook can make use of these loopholes once it becomes law (which is an eventuality at this point as similar versions of the bill have now passed the House and the Senate and the White House supports it in principle), Facebook has been privately lobbying for this bill to be passed while publicly remaining quiet about it.
+This makes sense when you consider that the government’s first attempt to pass this same bill a few years ago was met with stiff public opposition on the internet and eventually was scrapped as a result.

 As a result of this revelation and today’s passage in the Senate, I will be moving my social media presence exclusively to Twitter.
 Now let me preempt the catcalls by explaining this move in greater detail.
 To put it simply, the information I put on Twitter is for the public and it has always been that way.
 This expectation hasn’t ever changed.
 Whereas in the case of Facebook it used to be a place where there was a clear boundary between the data you shared to the general public and the data you shared amongst your circle of friends.
 Over the years that distinction has been eroded to the point where every few months you’ve got to go back and scour your privacy settings after Facebook “updates” and wipes out whatever settings you had set prior to that point.